-Queen to host crisis summit on Harry and Meghan’s future
+William, Harry issue statement amid UK royal family rift

 “I’m not going to provide any detailed information on the security arrangements for either them or any members of the royal family or for any protected individuals — that’s thoroughly inappropriate for me to do so,” she told the BBC.
 “At this moment in time, right now, the royal family themselves need some time and space for them to work through the current issues that they’re dealing with.”

 The meeting will comes amid days of days of discussions about the future of the monarchy following the surprise announcement.
-Senior royals were said to be hurt, Harry and Meghan’s friends have told Britain’s media that the couple were being pushed aside because of the desire of the Windsors to concentrate on the core of the royal family and focus on those in the line of succession — Prince Charles, William and William’s son George.
+T hough senior royals were said to be hurt over not being told in advance of the statement’s release, Harry and Meghan’s friends have told Britain’s media that the couple were being pushed aside because of the desire of the Windsors to concentrate on the core of the royal family and focus on those in the line of succession — Prince Charles, William and William’s son George.

 Tom Bradby, a TV journalist who is close to Harry and Meghan, warned in the Sunday Times that the royal family badly needed a peace deal to prevent “a protracted war” that could damage the monarchy.